Dapsdidit/Jackie/README.md

-Sure!
-Here's a clearer and more polished version of your description:

----

 Built with PHP in **OOP (Object-Oriented Programming)** style, this project uses a **MySQL database** for data management.
 It incorporates **AJAX** and **jQuery** to handle dynamic actions like follow/unfollow, likes, user searches, and interactive popups (e.g., comments, user lists) without page reloads.

 ---